The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

-The paper \textit{Multi-patch and multi-group epidemic models: a new framework} by Bichara and Iggidr \cite{bichara2018multi} presents a multi-patch and multi-group model for infectious disease transmission.
+The paper {``Multi-patch and multi-group epidemic models: a new framework''} by Bichara and Iggidr \cite{bichara2018multi} presents a multi-patch and multi-group model for infectious disease transmission.
 The model accommodates interactions occurring across an arbitrary number of patches and groups where the infection propagates.
 The compartments $S_i, E_i, I_i, R_i$ still represent susceptible, exposed, infected, and recovered, respectively, just now for patch $i$.
-Similarly, the parameters $\Pi, \beta, \mu, \eta, \upsilon, \gamma,$ and $ \delta $ represent birth/immigration, rate of infection, natural death rate, loss of immunity rate, rate of becoming infectious, rate of recovery and rate of disease related death, respectively.
-The parameter $\beta$ is a patch specific term while $\Pi, \mu, \eta, \upsilon, \gamma,$ and $ \delta$ are group specific terms.
-People of group $i$ spend on average some time in patch $j$,$j=1,...,v$.
-The susceptible, exposed, infected, and recovered populations of group $i$ spend $m_{ij},n_{ij},p_{ij},$ and $q_{ij}$ proportion of time in patch $j$ for $j=1,...,v$. , , and proportion of times respectively in Patch j, for .
-The ODEs are outlined here
+Similarly, the parameters $\Pi, \beta, \mu, \eta, \upsilon, \gamma,$ and $ \delta $ represent birth/immigration, rate of infection, natural death rate, loss of immunity rate, rate of becoming infectious, rate of recovery, and rate of disease-related death, respectively.
+The parameter $\beta$ is a patch specific term, while $\Pi, \mu, \eta, \upsilon, \gamma,$ and $ \delta$ are group specific terms.
+People of group $i$ spend on average some time in patch $j$,$j=1,\ldots,n$.
+The susceptible, exposed, infected, and recovered populations of group $i$ spend $m_{ij}, n_{ij}, p_{ij},$ and $q_{ij}$ proportions of time in patch $j$ for $j=1,\ldots,n$.
+The ODEs are outlined as

-\subsubsection{Two Patch System}
+\subsubsection{{Two Patch System}}

-We take the ODEs from Bichara and Iggidr \cite{bichara2018multi} Equations \ref{eq:Si_Pa}-\ref{eq:Ri_Pa} and lay them out explicitly for two patches and two groups.
-Though the ODE and corresponding PN model only are for this small patch and group size, this model could be extended to any size with the interactions between any two given patches being equivalent to the system laid out below.
+We take the ODEs from Bichara and Iggidr \cite{bichara2018multi} Equations \eqref{eq:Si_Pa}--\eqref{eq:Ri_Pa} and lay them out explicitly for two patches and two groups.
+Although the ODE and corresponding PN model are only applicable to this small patch and group size, this model can be extended to any size, with the interactions between any two given patches being equivalent to the system laid out below.
 The multi-patch model highlights the scalability of our approach to spatially structured populations, providing a tool to investigate the impact of geographic factors and population mobility on disease spread.
 The Two Patch system is described by the following system of equations: \begin{adjustwidth}{-\extralength}{0cm}